panyam/libgraph/README.md

-A simple graph data structure and algorithm library for help with leetcode.
+A library for simple graph representation, traversals and algorithms in a templatised format allowing easy application specific customisable hooks.